La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 djica
 : $x_1$ wants $x_2$ (event)

-This _event_ means that you have to fill the place with a noun that represents an event.
+This _event_ means that you have to fill the place with an argument that represents an event.
 For instance:

 le nicte
 : nighttime